ACTIVE MALWARE WINDOWS TESTED: WINDOWS 10, WINDOWS 11

 In most cases, users choose to go with an N option, especially if they received the error unexpectedly.
 Once the loading sequence continues, they are then prompted to enter their PIN, and this is where they encounter a problem again.
 As soon as the device is rebooted, users see the same error and are not able to continue using their computers normally.

 In other cases, users themselves enabled the fTPM feature via BIOS to run Windows 11.
-In this case scenario, they are able to boot into Windows after pressing any button, although the message returns each time they load their device – this is because BIOS[3] sees it as a new CPU every time the PC is booted.
+In this case scenario, they are able to boot into Windows after pressing any button, although the message returns each time they load their device - this is because BIOS[ref en-2] sees it as a new CPU every time the PC is booted.

 1. Check whether you are using BitLocker